Stock market today: Wall Street falls to its worst week in months as oil jumps - ExBulletin

 For this reason, he predicts that the S&P 500 could end the year around the 5,200 level, roughly where it closed on Thursday.
 He said the index could even reach 5,500 if inflationary pressures ease more quickly or if corporate profit growth is stronger than expected.

-Citigroup fell 2.7% despite also reporting better-than-expected results, while State Street climbed 1%.
+Citigroup fell 0.6% although it also reported better-than-expected results, while State Street rose 0.1%.

 Banks are entering a reporting season in which analysts predict S&P 500 companies will achieve a third straight quarter of growth, according to FactSet.